Metropolitan Borough of St Helens: Governance

-St Helens Metropolitan Borough Council Composition
+St Helens Metropolitan Borough Council composition

+The Metropolitan Borough Council is made up of 48 councillors, three representing each of the 16 wards.
 Elections to St Helens Metropolitan Borough Council are held in three out of every four years, with one-third of the 48 seats on the council being elected at each election.

-The Labour party has had a majority on the council since the first election in 1973, except for a period between the 2004 election and the 2010 election when no party had a majority.
+The Labour Party has had a majority on the council since the first election in 1973, except for a period between the 2004 election and the 2010 election when no party had a majority.
 This allowed an alliance between the Liberal Democrats and the Conservatives to take control after the 2006 election until Labour regained control in 2010.